HigorChagas/HigorChagas/README.md

 # Hi, I'm Higor Chagas

- - 🎯 Backend developer working with Python and JavaScript
+- 🎯 Backend developer working with Python, REST APIs, and system integrations
+- 🗄️ Working with SQL/PostgreSQL and internal applications in production
- - 📚 Learning Go and C to expand my skills
+- 🐹 Learning Go and getting hands-on experience with an existing Go codebase
- - 🚀 Building web apps, APIs, and automation tools
+- 🚀 Interested in APIs, integrations, automation, and backend systems
- - 🎓 Improving my skills at [Boot.dev](https://boot.dev)
+- 🎓 Sharpening my computer science and backend fundamentals at [Boot.dev](https://boot.dev)